Rafael07/minor-projects/README.md

-# study-exercises
+# minor-projects

-#This repository contains some matters during my study run.
+#This repository contains some matters and minor projects from my study run.